Complete Mulhacen hiking guide: The top of the Iberian Peninsula!

 Good footwear is also important for this hike, whether you wear hiking boots or hiking shoes.

 If you struggle with knee pain, trekking poles or a hiking knee brace is a good idea for this hike.
-You can also read my complete list of hiking gear here.
+You can also read my complete list of useful hiking gear here.

 Mulhacen hike